Updated: May 27

 Chickpeas are highly nutritious providing a good source of protein, complex carbohydrate, fibre and B-vitamins, in particular folate.
-They are a little powerhouse for helping to maintain weight by balancing blood sugar levels and making you feel fuller for longer.
+They are a little powerhouses for helping to maintain weight, by balancing blood sugar levels and making you feel fuller for longer.

 These tasty spices, along with all their therapeutic properties, help make this a wonderful vegetable curry.
 A really popular dish bursting with goodness and flavour.

 1½ tsp coconut oil

 Sea salt and pepper